cuplv/dai/README.txt

 2. Create an empty implementation for your domain, attempt to build:
    `touch src/my_new_domain.ml && make build`

-   This should fail with a list of module members (i.e. everything in `Abstract.DomNoCtx`) that you have declared in the `.mli` but have not yet implemented in the `.ml`.
+   This should fail with a list of module members that you have declared in the `.mli` but have not yet implemented in the `.ml` (i.e. everything in `Abstract.DomNoCtx`).

-3. Implement missing module members in `src/my_new_domain.ml` until `make build` succeeds; `src/unit_dom.ml`, which implements the trivial 1-element abstract domain, would be a good reference point/example to work from.
+3. Implement missing module members in `src/my_new_domain.ml` until `make build` succeeds; `src/unit_dom.ml`, which implements the trivial 1-element "unit" abstract domain, would be a good reference point/example to work from.

 4. Done!
-You can now lift your domain with one of the provided context functors, e.g. `Context.MakeInsensitive(My_new_domain)` is a context-insensitive domain (of type `Abstract.Dom`) that can be used elsewhere in the framework.
+You can now lift your domain with one of the provided context functors; e.g. `Context.MakeInsensitive(My_new_domain)` is a context-insensitive domain (of type `Abstract.Dom`) that can be used elsewhere in the framework.

 # Adding a new context-sensitivity policy